AGolubnichenko/agp-font-awesome-collection/readme.txt

 = How can I change the Shortcode content? =

-The plugin includes templates "templates/[shortcode].php".
+The plugin includes some templates for each shortcode in "templates/" folder.
-You can copy templates in your active theme and customize for your needs.
+You can copy any template in your active theme and customize it for your needs.
-Path to the templates inside the active theme:
+Path to the templates folder inside the active theme:

-[ActiveTheme]/templates/agp-font-awesome-collection/[shortcode].php
+[ActiveTheme]/templates/agp-font-awesome-collection/

 = How can I style the Shortcode content? =